 I am a member of both the Nova Scotia College of Counselling Therapists and the Canadian Counselling and Psychotherapy Association.

-I provide counselling for clients who have received a life altering diagnosis such as cancer, are managing a chronic condition like Crohns or diabetes, or are experiencing a developmental transition as experienced with aging or menopause.
-I offer both individual and group counselling depending on client preference.
+I provide counselling for clients in Nova Scotia using telephone, video, and in person delivery.
+My clients include people who may have received a life‑altering diagnosis such as cancer, are managing a chronic condition like Crohns or diabetes, or are experiencing a developmental transition like aging or menopause.
+I offer both individual and group counselling depending on your preference.
+I also offer hypnotherapy to manage insomnia, chronic pain, and habit alteration like smoking cessation.

 When you get a cancer diagnosis you can find yourself in a lonely place, the health care world is one which is not very familiar to most people.
 If you can hardly remember which cancer specialist, you are seeing and what it is that they do, you are not alone.
 Even the language can be confusing.
 A negative result is a good thing!
 A positive result is not a good thing!
 This strange world can make you feel anxious and powerless.